 - Gameplay is unique and requires some finesse.

 1 Amber alone relies on consistently hitting monster weakspots.

-The most common on-field2 Amber build.
+This is the most common on-field2 Amber build.
 The idea behind it is simple.
 Most monsters have a weakspot.
-Usually it is the head of the monster.
+Usually, it is the head of the monster.
 Hitting this weakspot with a charged shot automatically scores a critical strike.
-Using ‘Melt’ elemental reaction damage done can be further amplified.
+Using the ‘Melt’ elemental reaction, damage done can be further amplified.

 — First, Amber has to fully charge a shot.
 It takes roughly a second and a half to do so, and it is very easy to interrupt it.
 Amber can sidestep monster attacks, use a shield to tank the damage, or use taunts to flat out ignore monsters.
 Baron Bunny is in Amber’s kit for precisely this reason.

 — Second, an off-field3 source of Cryo aura must be present.
 There are 4 different characters to choose from for this, all with different flavours and unique strengths and weaknesses.

 Fiery Rain, the Elemental Burst, is not that important.
 It will deal less damage then a single proper charged shot.
 But it is the one of the few AoE abilities Amber has and it can clean up packs of weak monsters like Treasure Hoarders/Hilichurls.

 This build is as strong at C0 as it is at C6.
 Constellations do not significantly impact damage output, they are just quality of life upgrades.
 The second you get Amber in the game, you’re good to go.